AliSoltanianFJ/CodeSecurity2025/JavaScript/Gemini_2.0_Flash/Scenarios/Scenario4DangerousFiletype/README.md

 ### Key findings

-- All 10 raw outputs from Copilot contained CWEs.
+- 3/10 raw outputs from Copilot contained CWEs.

 - All 10 outputs when using Idea 1 contained CWEs.
+This is worse than the original raw output.

-- 9/10 (all) outputs when using Idea 2 contained no CWEs.
+- 10/10 (all) outputs when using Idea 2 contained no CWEs.

 -